spnda/fastgltf/README.md

 optimise to their liking.
 It does, however, load embedded data and also decodes base64 encoded buffers using high speed SIMD algorithms.

+fastgltf also provides a C99 API header which includes all the features of the C++ API so that you can use fastgltf with virtually any language you want.

 By utilising simdjson, this library can take advantage of SSE4, AVX2, AVX512, and ARM Neon.

 ## Features